evkx/evkx.github.io/content/models/kia/ev9/EV9_GT-Line_AWD/_index.md

 ## Drivetrain

 Kia EV9 GT-Line AWD features an all-wheel drive system powered by two motors, one on each axle.
-The motor(s) used are [Permanent Magnet Synchronous Motors](../../../../technology/motors/pmsm/).
+The motors used are [Permanent Magnet Synchronous Motors](../../../../technology/motors/pmsm/).

+### Suspension